How to Set Up Your Honeywell Alarm with Apple Home for Push Notifications and Geofence-Based Arming/Disarming

 Apple Home supports sending Critical Alerts on iOS 15 and iPadOS 15 or later.
 To ensure these alerts are active, verify that they are enabled under Settings > Notifications > Home.

-Once configured, if the security system triggers the Mode Switches for Trip Away, Trip Home, or Trip Night (e.g., the alarm is activated), you’ll automatically receive the corresponding alert.
+Once configured, if the security system triggers the alarm when in Away, Home, or Night (e.g., the alarm is activated), you’ll automatically receive the corresponding alert.
 While no additional automations are required to enable these critical alerts it's worth intentionally setting off your alarm to confirm everything is setup and working correctly.

 Manually Adjusting the Alarm in the Apple Home app